stackbit-projects/magenta-onion-9d0db/src/pages/index.md

       each other.
 Create a conference and invite members of your community.
 Then the users will follow these steps
     features:
-      - title: The Best Feature of Your Services
+      - title: Step 1) Submit a profile
         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >-